Practical founder guide v1

 • Chamber of Commerce or Chamber of Skilled Trades and Crafts depending on activity.

-SARL-S Eligibility Form Stop quickly if the simplified form is unavailable.
+SARL-S eligibility form Stop quickly if the simplified form is unavailable.

 • All shareholders are natural persons.